S-43

 Plain Language

-Commercial establishments — defined as places of entertainment, retail stores, and food and drink establishments — are categorically prohibited from using biometric identifiers or biometric information to identify any person or customer.
-This is an absolute prohibition with no consent override.
-It effectively bars facial recognition, fingerprint identification, and similar biometric identification technologies in brick-and-mortar retail, entertainment, and food-service contexts, regardless of whether the customer consents.
+Commercial establishments — defined as places of entertainment, retail stores, and food and drink establishments — are categorically prohibited from using biometric identifiers or biometric information to identify persons or customers.
+This is an absolute prohibition with no exceptions: no consent mechanism can cure it, and it applies regardless of purpose.
+This effectively bans facial recognition and similar biometric identification technologies in retail, entertainment, and food service settings.

 Statutory Text